Idaho (ID) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Idaho Code Title 6, Chapter 3 (Forcible Entry and Unlawful Detainer) and Title 55, Chapter 3.
+Governing statute: Idaho Code Title 6, Chapter 3 and Title 55, Chapters 3 and 20.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Idaho FAQ

 Idaho law sets no maximum security deposit amount.
-Landlords may charge whatever sum they choose, though one to two months' rent is most common in Boise and other Treasure Valley markets.
-The deposit must be held in a separate federally insured bank account.
+Landlords may charge whatever amount they choose, though one to two months' rent is the market norm.
+Whatever is collected must be returned within 21 days of move-out, minus any documented, itemized deductions for damages beyond normal wear and tear.

-Yes.
-Idaho has no rent control and has banned cities and counties from enacting local rent caps.
-A landlord may raise rent by any dollar amount, but must give at least 30 days' written notice before the increase takes effect on a residential month-to-month tenancy.
+No. Idaho has no statewide rent control, and state law bars cities from creating local rent stabilization.
+Landlords may raise rent by any amount, but must give **30 days' written notice** before an increase takes effect on a month-to-month lease.

 Revun builds Idaho notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.